 With its rolling hills and delicious local food, it is no surprise that Hadeland is nicknamed “The Toscana of Scandinavia.”
 Quite unexpectedly, the area is now also developing into a hub for art enthusiasts, with artworks and names most often associated with shows in big metropolitan cities: Yayoi Kusama, Tony Cragg, Marc Quinn, Fernando Botero, and Bjarne Melgaard to mention a few.

-The brand new exhibition space at the Kistefos-Museet, The Twist, is already an international sensation even before the doors open in autumn 2019.
+The brand new exhibition space at the Kistefos-Museet, The Twist, was already an international sensation even before the doors opened.

 “The Daily Telegraph, Bloomberg, Wallpaper and other media have named the new museum one of the year’s most beautiful buildings.
 The ambitions are that The Twist will make Kistefos-Museet, and thus Hadeland, a cool destination for art lovers from all over the world”, Christen Sveaas says to Visit Norway.
 The investor, passionate art collector and driving force behind Kistefos-Museet states that he feels more intoxicated by art than by wine.